OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 return response.content[0].text

-# Example client initialization (assuming ANTHROPIC_API_KEY is set)
+# Example client initialization (assuming ANTHROPIC_API_KEY is set correctly)

 client = Anthropic(api_key=os.environ.get("ANTHROPIC_API_KEY"))